 Here’s the Scirocco is a sport compact car offered by the German automobile manufacturer Volkswagen between 1974 and 1992.
-Two generations was released before revived by the third generation in 2008.
-The Scirocco was highly successful, and helped bolster VW’s reputation in the North America and Europe.
+Two generations were released before being revived by the third generation in 2008.
+The Scirocco was highly successful and helped bolster VW’s reputation in North America and Europe.

 The Scirocco is the successor model of the Volkswagen Karmann Ghia.
-Same as the Golf (Rabbit in US) and Jetta, the first generation of Scirocco (MK1) built on a A1 chassis, but they was more sleeker and sportier.
-The engine and all of part of the Scirocco’s was designed to favor of a sport drive, it’s a seriously sport car purpose on Volkswagen badge, they comes in 3-door hatchback body type.
+Same as the Golf (Rabbit in the US) and Jetta, the first generation of Scirocco (MK1) built on an A1 chassis, but they were sleeker and sportier.
+The engine and all parts of the Sciroccos were designed to favor a performance driver, it’s a serious sports car purpose on the Volkswagen badge, and they come in a 3-door hatchback body type.

-Where’s coming from the name of Scirocco was taken?
-My guess its coming from the desert when the wind blow to sweeping dust on the desert, they got inspiration but its not entirely wrong, not coming from desert but from Mediterranean exactly.
-Originally it’s Sirocco name of the Mediterranean wind then Volkswagen called Scirocco for this car.
+Where’s coming from the name of Scirocco taken?
+My guess is it’s coming from the desert when the wind blows to sweeping dust on the desert, they got inspiration but it’s not entirely wrong, not coming from the desert but from the Mediterranean exactly.
+Originally Sirocco is the Mediterranean wind name, then Volkswagen used the Scirocco for named this car.

 Volkswagen Scirocco MK1

-Launched six months before the Golf, in 1974 the Scirocco’s was released in Europe then North America in 1975 followed Japan in 1976.
-Powered by four-cylinder engines comes with various configurations of specs, as Europe, North America and Japan market purpose.
-All featuring a single-overhead camshaft and two valves per cylinder.
-Known internally, the Type 53 as is the first generation.
+Launched six months before the Golf, in 1974 the Scirocco was released in Europe and then North America in 1975 followed by Japan in 1976.
+Powered by four-cylinder engines comes with various configurations of specs, for Europe, North America, and Japanese market purposes.
+All feature a single-overhead camshaft and two valves per cylinder.
+Known internally, Type 53 is the first generation.

-- 1974, first sale in Europe market, powered by four-cylinder engine with 4-speed manual, available in 3 series, 1.1 L for S, 1.3 L for L and 1.5 L for TS.
-Only on this year the Scirocco had two large rectangular headlights for S and L, then for the top line of the series, the TS came with four rounded headlights that were used on all models from 1975 to 1981.
+- 1974, the first sale in the Europe market, powered by a four-cylinder engine with a 4-speed manual, available in 3 series, 1.1 L for S, 1.3 L for L, and 1.5 L for TS.
+Only this year the Scirocco had two large rectangular headlights for S and L, then for the top line of the series, the TS came with four rounded headlights that were used on all models from 1975 to 1981.

-- 1975, first sale in North America market offered four-cylinder 1.5L engine, 4-speed manual comes with four rounded headlights to comply with the US D.O.T. approved regulations on that time.
-An automatic transmission option was added in January 1975 offered in Europe.
+- 1975, the first sale in the North American market offered a four-cylinder 1.5L engine, the 4-speed manual comes with four rounded headlights to comply with the US D.O.T. approved regulations at that time.
+An automatic transmission option was added in January 1975 and offered in Europe.

-- 1976, a true performance of the Scirocco’s unveiled, the GTi series offered in Europe, its has modernized technology came with fuel Injection and the engine was grown at 1.6 L. The mono wiper on front windshield was introduced.
-The Scirocco’s goes to Japan market at Yanase dealerships came with right hand drive, initially offering the TS trim package with the 1.4 L engine and a 4-speed manual transmission.
+- 1976, a true performance of the Scirocco’s unveiled, the GTi series offered in Europe, it has modernized technology came with fuel Injection and the engine was grown at 1.6 L. The mono wiper on the front windshield was introduced.
+The sciroccos goes to Japan market at Yanase dealerships and came with right-hand drive, initially offering the TS trim package with the 1.4 L engine and a 4-speed manual transmission.

-- 1978, there’s some minor changes in details of body profile, as the wrap around front turn signals was introduced, black plastic bumpers replace previous metal or chrome surfaced bumpers.
-The Scirocco GTi unveiled in North America.
-Due to the overwhelming success of the first Champagne Editions sales campaign, the Champagne Edition II was released, also Sidewinder II do.
+- 1978, there are some minor changes in the details of the body profile, as the wrap-around front turn signals were introduced, and black plastic bumpers replace previous metal or chrome surfaced bumpers.
+The Scirocco GTi was unveiled in North America.
+Due to the overwhelming success of the first Champagne Editions sales campaign, the Champagne Edition II was released, also Sidewinder II.

-- 1979, 5-speed manual transmission introduced in US as an option.
+- In 1979, the 5-speed manual transmission was introduced in the US as an option.

 - 1980, US model available with a 1.8 L diesel engine.

-- 1981, final model year of the Scirocco MK1.
-The 5-speed manual became standard in US.
-Only US models has 1.7 L engine.
+- 1981, the final model year of the Scirocco MK1.
+The 5-speed manual became standard in the US.
+Only US models have 1.7 L engines.

 Volkswagen Scirocco MK2

-Heavily redesigned by Volkswagen’s own internal design team, although it remained on the A1 platform, they featured more aerodynamic as well as more room for passengers and luggage.
-Same as the first, the second generation still assembled on behalf of Volkswagen by Karmann of Osnabrück.
+Heavily redesigned by Volkswagen’s own internal design team, although it remained on the A1 platform, it featured a more aerodynamic as well as more room for passengers and luggage.
+Same as the first, the second generation is still assembled on behalf of Volkswagen by Karmann of Osnabrück.
 The Known internally at VW as a Type 53B.

-During 1981–1992, in general the Scirocco MK2 powered by four-cylinder comes with fuel injection engines, which initially all models featuring 8 valve engines then in North America market was offered 16 valve engines.
-They have numerous trim levels existed, depending on the model year and market.
-Here’s the list of trim levels was produced and offered from low to the top, as the L, CL, GL, LS, GLS, GLI, GT, GTI, GTL, GTX, GT II, Scala, GT 16V and GTX 16V, included the special limited edition models, the White Cat (Europe), Tropic (Europe), Storm (UK), Slegato (Canada), and Wolfsburg Edition (USA).
-Only the GTi with the 1.8 L engine in either manual or automatic transmissions offered in Japan.
+During 1981–1992, in general, the Scirocco MK2 powered by four-cylinder comes with fuel injection engines, which initially all models featuring 8-valve engines than in the North American market offered 16-valve engines.
+They have numerous trim levels exist, depending on the model year and market.
+Here’s the list of trim levels produced and offered from low to the top, as the L, CL, GL, LS, GLS, GLI, GT, GTI, GTL, GTX, GT II, Scala, GT 16V and GTX 16V, including the special limited edition models, the White Cat (Europe), Tropic (Europe), Storm (UK), Slegato (Canada), and Wolfsburg Edition (USA).
+Only the GTi with the 1.8 L engine in either manual or an automatic transmission is offered in Japan.

-- 1982, North America specs produces 74 hp coming from four-cylinder 1.7 L engine with 5-speed manual transmission.
+- 1982, North America specs produce 74 hp coming from a four-cylinder 1.7 L engine with 5-speed manual transmission.

-- 1986, a 16-valve model was released in the United States and Canada, which included a full body skirt, larger rear spoiler, and tear-drop shaped wheel slots to distinguish it from 8-valve models.
+- 1986, a 16-valve model was released in the United States and Canada, which included a full body skirt, a larger rear spoiler, and tear-drop-shaped wheel slots to distinguish it from 8-valve models.
 The automatic transmission was offered in Japan market.

-- 1992, its the final year of the Scirocco MK2 in all markets.
-Officially was aimed further upmarket, the Corrado replacing the Scirocco position.
+- 1992, is the final year of the Scirocco MK2 in all markets.
+Officially was aimed further upmarket, with the Corrado replacing the Scirocco position.